An Introverted Student is a Gift

 8. Give them space and time to grow.
 Let them find their own path within your classroom.

-9. Respect who they are, show it, and mean it, always.
+9. Respect who they are and listen to them.

 10. Don’t try and change an introvert, as this comes with great consequence.
-See them for who they are and embrace their uniqueness, projects and discoveries.
+See them for who they are and embrace their unique traits.

-If we let our students be who they are as opposed to training them to be what society states is the “norm,” we will have many more fascinating discoveries, beautiful works of art, amazing problem-solvers, magical music, and we will be part of encouraging and supporting historical game changers.
+If we let our students be who they are as opposed to training them to society’s “norm,” our world will open up.
+We will discover great problem-solvers and inventors, hear magical music, and we will be part of a world that encourages and supports historical game-changers.